 Here are some tips on how to deal with break-up, separation and divorce.

-- Make choices that give you control over your life - These choices might be accepting that it’s over, not being a victim, being positive for your children, learning new skills or making plans for the future.
+- Make choices that give you control over your life - These choices might be accepting that it’s over, not being a victim, being positive for your children or other family members, learning new skills or making plans for the future.

 - Ask for help — People will want to help you, so don’t be afraid to ask.
 Talk to trusted family and friends or to your doctor, especially if your feelings are affecting your everyday activities.